DataDog/hiring-engineers/answers.md

 ## Visualizing Data

-* This timeboard was created with this [API-timeboard.py](docs/datadog/API-timeboard.py) script I created.
-Completing this task took longer than I expected in looking through the API docs.
-So, I used the GUI for creating graphs to generate JSON so I could better understand the structure of the requests, which helped give me additional perspective.
+* This timeboard was created with this [API-timeboard.py](docs/datadog/API-timeboard.py) script.
+Completing this task took longer than I expected while looking through the API docs.
+So, I used the GUI for creating graphs on a timeboard to generate JSON so I could better understand the structure of the requests.

 ![Timeboard created via DataDog API](imgs/08-Screen-Shot-API-timeboard-view.png)